Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Evaluation

 \subsection{Ablation Study}

 In this section, we study the effectiveness of \sysname{}'s adaptive scheduling strategy.
-We compare the performance of three scheduling strategies: (1) SLO Aware, which is the strategy used by \sysname{} and includes both request scheduling strategy from Section \ref{subsec:design-request-scheduling} and instance scheduling strategy from Section \ref{subsec:design-instance-scheduling}; (2) Minimal Load, which only includes the minimum-load request scheduling strategy; and (3) Round Robin.
+We compare the performance of three scheduling strategies on the Qwen3-8B model: (1) SLO Aware, which is the strategy used by \sysname{} and includes both request scheduling strategy and instance scheduling strategy from Section~\ref{subsec:design-global-request-scheduling} and~\ref{subsec:design-instance-scheduling}; (2) Minimal Load, which only includes the minimum-load request scheduling strategy; and (3) Round Robin.
+The results are shown in Figure~\ref{fig:eval-strategy}.

-For the Minimal Load and Round Robin strategies, we use 4 prefill instances and 4 decode instances to process requests.
-The results are shown in Figure \ref{fig:eval-strategy}.
-On the Azure Code dataset, which features significant bursty traffic, the SLO Aware strategy used by \sysname{} achieves $1.67\times$ higher request serving rate compared to the Minimal Load strategy, demonstrating the effectiveness of adaptive instance scheduling.
-Compared to the Round Robin strategy, the Minimal Load request scheduling strategy achieves up to a 4.3\% improvement in SLO attainment, proving that minimal-load scheduling can more closely approximate the optimal scheduling strategy than round-robin approaches.
-For the Azure Conversation dataset, which exhibits more stable variations in input and output lengths, 4 prefill and 4 decode instances are already sufficient to handle requests.
-The SLO Aware strategy still achieves $1.1\times$ higher request serving rate than the Minimal Load strategy, serving nearly 10 additional requests per second.
-In scenarios with relatively balanced request loads, the Minimal Load strategy performs similarly to Round Robin, yet still achieves up to 2.4\% improvement in SLO attainment.
+On the Azure Code dataset, the SLO Aware strategy used by \sysname{} achieves $1.69\times$ higher request serving rate compared to the Minimal Load strategy, demonstrating the effectiveness of adaptive instance scheduling.
+Compared to the Round Robin strategy, the Minimal Load request scheduling strategy achieves up to a 2.2\% improvement in SLO attainment.
+For the Azure Conversation dataset, the SLO Aware strategy achieves $1.53\times$ higher request serving rate than the Minimal Load strategy, serving 10 additional requests per second.
+The Minimal Load strategy achieves up to 11.2\% improvement in SLO attainment compared to Round Robin strategy, proving that minimal-load scheduling can more closely approximate the optimal scheduling strategy.